 All of it.
 Right into your Gmail team inbox.
-Drag is freemium and has a forever-free version for small teams, including kanban boards with drag’n’drop functionality to organize enquiries.
-If you want extra feature, it has also paid versions starting from $3/month, that you can find here.
+Drag is freemium and has a forever-free version for small teams, including kanban boards with drag’n’drop functionality to organize inquiries.
+If you want an extra feature, it has also paid versions starting from $6 user /month, that you can find.
 It should definitely be on your list of Zendesk free alternatives to try.

 Groove works very well with both browsers and email clients.
 From your emails you can access reports and tickets, making it easy to reach useful information right away.

 An important feature provided is a live chat, which makes work very handy, straight from your website and social media — which are channels users look up in the first place.
 They also help you out with creating the FAQ in your website.

 Pricing has only one plan.
 It costs $22/month/user and covers every feature they have.

 With a specific User Interface and type projection, LiveAgent sells itself as a fast-solving software.
 They also have a knowledge base —a.k.a.
 FAQ —, which you can build inside the platform, allowing users to get a more integrated service.